HasanOmar1/HasanOmar1/README.md

 Backend Mastery:

-- Skilled in Node.js, Express.js, and MongoDB (with Mongoose), I excel in developing efficient server-side architectures and proficiently managing databases.
+- Skilled in Node.js, Express.js, , MongoDB (with Mongoose) and MySQL, I excel in developing efficient server-side architectures and proficiently managing databases.
 - Well-versed in authentication protocols like JsonWebToken (JWT) and encryption techniques like Bcrypt, ensuring robust security implementations for applications.

 Additional Skills: